bsierieb1/xdasi-bio-2021-archive/docs/learning_r/introduction_to_r/interfacing_with_r.md

 ---
 title: Interfacing with R
 layout: default
-parent: Learning R
+parent: R and RStudio
-nav_order: 3
+nav_order: 2
 has_children: false
 ---